What is classical education?

 Hear reports: Any that apply to history, any show and tell that applies

-History craft activity: Some craft every week is the goal.
+History craft activity: Some craft every week is the goal, unless it’s Year 4, in which this time is spent on MO history and learning states/capitols.

 Handout new history card: It looks forward to the next reading.